YS19999/DuRL/README.md

 # DraNet
-A Dual Representation Alignment Network for Few-shot Cross-multi-domain intent detection
+paper: "A Dual Representation Alignment Network for Few-shot Cross-multi-domain intent detection" on IEEE Trans. on TKDE (under review).